-One arrested, seven FIRs filed after clashes at West Bengal’s Jadavpur University
+One arrested, seven FIRs filed after clashes at Kolkata’s Jadavpur University

 “They could have presented their demands formally, but they chose disruption,” The New Indian Express quoted him as saying.
 “Some students are attempting to obstruct WBCUPA’s [West Bengal College and University Professors’ Association] campus activities.
 Is this campus democracy?”

-Basu said that he instructed university officials to refrain from calling the police to the campus.
+Basu said that he instructed university officials not to call the police to the campus.